 Vesting is a key component of defined benefit plans because it guarantees a teacher's eligibility to receive lifetime monthly benefit payments and be fully entitled to all other additional benefits.
 When vested teachers stop working in a particular system, they may leave their funds in the system and later receive benefits when they reach the defined retirement age, or they may withdraw some or all of the funds according to the plan's guidelines.
 Nonvested teachers may only withdraw funds; they may not receive retirement benefits.
-Colorado's defined benefit plan does not vest until year five.
+Mississippi's defined benefit plan does not vest until year eight for new teachers; for teachers hired prior to July 1, 2007, vesting occurs at year four.